rishabh1403/test-status/content/posts/coding/hackerrank/2018/08/Hackerrank-Solution-of-Diagonal-Difference-in-Golang.md

 Okay, here we have a bunch of code, let's start exploring what they mean.
 On the first line, I am declaring and initializing two variables to store our left diagonal and right diagonal sum.
 Next we are looping over the number of rows and allocating memory for `n` columns for each row of the matrix.
 Again we are using `make` to allocate memory and are specifying that `a[i]` will be an array of `int` type of length `n`.
 Next we are looping over the number of columns for each row.
 Now that we have successfully created our nested loops which would traverse over the matrix in the order that we want, we are ready to take inputs for each index.
 Next we are taking inputs for each index.
 Now we will write the logic to determine if the element belongs to left diagonal or right diagonal and add it to correct variable accordingly.

-# Left and Right Daigonals
+# Left and Right Diagonals

-Refer the picture below, and forgive me for my bad drawing, still learing how to use some of the drawing tools
+Refer the picture below, and forgive me for my bad drawing, still learning how to use some of the drawing tools

 ![diagonal.png](/posts/coding/hackerrank/2018/08/diagonal.png)

 The elements in green and brown are the elements that belong to left diagonal, while the element which are in yellow and brown belong to the right diagonal.
-Notice the indexing in the boxes, if you look the indexes for the left diagonal, both the row number and thr column number are same.
-Here we got our first condition to determine if an elemnt belongs to left diagonal.
+Notice the indexing in the boxes, if you look the indexes for the left diagonal, both the row number and the column number are same.
+Here we got our first condition to determine if an element belongs to left diagonal.
 For the right diagonal, if you notice, the sum of the indexes are always `2` in our case, I want you to try it out for other higher order matrix, say 4\*4 matrix.
 You'll notice that it always equal to `size - 1` of matrix.
 Now we got both of our conditions to determine the elements of left and right diagonal.
 Let's replace the comments with original sum logic

 ```go